Electoral threshold: Germany

-Germany, has a regular threshold of 5%, and ethnic minority parties have no threshold.
-The 2021 election demonstrated the exception for ethnic minority party: the South Schleswig Voters' Association entered the Bundestag with just 0.1% as a registered party for Danish and Frisian minorities.
-The exception to the 5% electoral threshold by winning three constituency seats has been repealed in 2023.
-That exception allowed the The Left to qualify for list votes despite getting just 4.9%.
+Germany's mixed-member proportional system has a threshold of five percent of party-list votes for full proportional representation in the Bundestag in federal elections.
+However, this is not a stringent barrier to entry: any party or independent who wins a constituency is entitled to that seat whether or not they have passed the threshold.
+Parties representing registered ethnic minorities have no threshold and receive proportional representation should they gain the mathematical minimum number of votes nationally to do so.
+The 2021 election demonstrated the exception for ethnic minority parties: the South Schleswig Voters' Association entered the Bundestag with just 0.1 percent of the vote nationally as a registered party for Danish and Frisian minorities in Schleswig-Holstein.
+The 5% threshold also applies to all state elections; there is none for European Parliament elections.

+German electoral law also includes the Grundmandatsklausel ('basic mandate clause'), which grants full proportional seating to parties winning at least three constituencies as if they had passed the electoral threshold, even if they did not.
+This rule is intended to benefit parties with regional appeal.
+This clause has come into effect in two elections: in 1994, when the Party of Democratic Socialism, which had significantly higher support in the former East Germany, won 4.4 percent of party-list votes and four constituencies, and in 2021, when its successor, Die Linke, won 4.9 percent and three constituencies.
+This clause was repealed by a 2023 law intended to reduce the size of the Bundestag.
+However, after complaints from Die Linke and the Christian Social Union, the Federal Constitutional Court ruled a threshold with no exceptions was unconstitutional.
+The court provisionally reintroduced the basic mandate clause for the 2025 federal election.

 Norway

-In Norway, the nationwide electoral threshold of 4% applies only to leveling seats.
+In Norway, the nationwide electoral threshold of four percent applies only to leveling seats.
 A party with sufficient local support may still win the regular district seats, even if the party fails to meet the threshold.
 For example, the 2021 election saw the Green Party and Christian Democratic Party each win three district seats, and Patient Focus winning one district seat despite missing the threshold.

 Slovenia

 In Slovenia, the threshold was set at 3 parliamentary seats during parliamentary elections in 1992 and 1996.
-This meant that the parties needed to win about 3.2% of the votes in order to pass the threshold.
-In 2000, the threshold was raised to 4% of the votes.
+This meant that the parties needed to win about 3.2 percent of the votes in order to pass the threshold.
+In 2000, the threshold was raised to 4 percent of the votes.

 Sweden

-In Sweden, there is a nationwide threshold of 4% for the Riksdag, but if a party reaches 12% in any electoral constituency, it will take part in the seat allocation for that constituency.
-As of the 2022 election, nobody has been elected based on the 12% rule.
+In Sweden, there is a nationwide threshold of four percent for the Riksdag, but if a party reaches 12 percent in any electoral constituency, it will take part in the seat allocation for that constituency.
+As of the 2022 election, nobody has been elected based on the 12 percent rule.